A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Acknowledgments

 Isaac Lara also thanks the \textit{Programa de Apoyo a los Estudiantes de Posgrado} 2023 of UNAM for providing him funding to pursue a research stay at the \textit{Institut de Recherche en Informatique Fondamentale} (IRIF) in Paris, France, from March 15, 2023, to April 13, 2023.
 This stay contributed positively to the development of Isaac Lara's thesis.

-Thanks to Armando Castañeda, César Hernández-Cruz, Natalia Jonard Pérez, Edwin Muñoz-Rodriguez and Ber Lorke for reading the thesis from which this paper is adapted and for providing very valuable comments. [title=References]
+Thanks to Armando Castañeda, César Hernández-Cruz, Natalia Jonard Pérez, Edwin Muñoz-Rodriguez and Ber Lorke for reading the thesis from which this paper is adapted and for providing very valuable comments.